 From our experience and feedback from previous travelers, the things that you can learn here are:

-- a simple way of living... we don't have wifi, we have very limited power, we cook and eat mainly from the garden, we live mainly outdoors, we don't have much stuff, we appreciate nature and the small things and we love having people here.
+- a simple way of living... we don't have wifi, we have very limited power, we will cook and eat mainly from the garden (starting over, so yet to establish gardens at this property!), we live mainly outdoors, we don't have much stuff, we appreciate nature and the small things and we love having people here.

 - the beginnings of a permaculture project... because we are a young project and a lot of what we do is starting from nothing, it's really easy to see the basic beginning steps, which people report are much harder to see on an established and well polished permaculture property.
 So if you are wanting to do something like this back home, here is the ideal place to see how.